ttpho/ttpho.github.io/_posts/2022-07-31-to-map-dynamic.md

 I do this in most of my entity classes.

-In this post, I try create method `toMap()` dynamic and so I will reuse method `toMap()` for in most of my entity classes.
+In this post, I try create method `toMap()` dynamic and so I reuse method `toMap()` for in most of my entity classes.

 ### Gen method `toMap` for `Object` class

-The approach that I use is post is using `dart:mirrors` library.
+The approach that I use in this post is using `dart:mirrors` library.

 Basic reflection in Dart, with support for introspection and dynamic invocation.